• Blog

 Blog

-Securing GitHub: How to Keep Your Code and Pipelines Safe from Hackers
+Secure GitHub: How to Keep Your Code and Pipelines Safe from Hackers

 GitHub is one of the most widely used software development platforms.
 You’d be hard-pressed to find a developer or a business that has never used or heard of GitHub.
 GitHub’s open-source nature makes it easy for communities of developers to collaborate, but also makes it easy for bad actors to exploit vulnerabilities in the code or the platform.
 Managing GitHub security risks is critically important for effective application security, and this article will discuss why in more detail, while also providing recommendations for how to do so effectively.

-Why Securing your GitHub Operation Is a Must for Everyone
+Why Securing Your GitHub Operation Is a Must for Everyone

 If you’re a GitHub user, then you are dealing with GitHub security risks whether you recognize them or not.
 And unfortunately, performing a periodic GitHub security audit or having an escalation/crisis response plan for GitHub security breaches isn’t nearly enough.